OpenNaja/ACSE/README.md

-# Awesome Cobra Script Extender (ACSE)
+# Advanced Cobra Script Extender (ACSE)

-The Awesome Cobra Script Extender (ACSE) is a tool used by many Cobra engine mods that expands scripting capabilities and adds additional functionality to the games developed by Frontier.
+The Advanced Cobra Script Extender (ACSE) is a tool used by many Cobra engine mods that expands scripting capabilities and adds additional functionality to the games developed by Frontier.

 ### Disclaimer